don-vip/presets/README.md

 ![ScreenShot](https://github.com/unhcr/presets/blob/master/screenshot.png)

-# JOSM (Java-based OSM editor) basic editing guide
+# JOSM (OSM editor) basic editing guide

 ## 1: Create an account
 OpenStreetMap.org: https://www.openstreetmap.org/user/new
-Note: you will need to provide an working email address to activate your account
+Note: you will need to provide a working email address to activate your account.
+Identify the organisation you are working with in your user name this will facilitate further audit trail.

 ## 2: Download and run JOSM windows installer